logpai/loghub/README.md

 + Jieming Zhu, Shilin He, Jinyang Liu, Pinjia He, Qi Xie, Zibin Zheng, Michael R. Lyu.
 [Tools and Benchmarks for Automated Log Parsing](https://arxiv.org/pdf/1811.03509.pdf). *To appear in International Conference on Software Engineering (ICSE)*, 2019.

 ### How to get the data?
 If you are interested in these datasets, please request the **[raw logs via Zenodo](https://doi.org/10.5281/zenodo.1144100)**.
 Kindly note that the affiliation information is required for your data request.
-If not, your request may be rejected and in this case, Zenodo will make no notifications.
-So, please consider to resubmit your data request **with the required information** if you do not receive any response from Zenodo within one week.
+If you do not receive any response from Zenodo within one week, please check your spam mailbox or consider to resubmit your data request **with the required information**.

 ### Logs currently available: